kodaniel/CoD2-MC-botmod/README.md

 - 6 perks, like double health, quickreload, a pet :), and so on...
 - 10 power ups such as max ammo, instakill, resurrection, random weapon.
 - 3 different player classes with special abilities: hunter, doctor and banker.
-- 6 kind of missons.
+- 6 kind of missions.
 - 4 kind of end-game bosses.
 - 5 killstreaks, c4 bomb, airstrike, sentry gun, ...